- Life & Style

 Cheesy Rocket Scones

-4 cups self-raising flour, plus extra for dusting 1½ tsp baking powder 1 tsp salt a pinch of cayenne pepper (optional) 3 handfuls (75g) rocket leaves, finely chopped 200g tasty cheese, grated 1 cup chilled cream 1 cup chilled soda water To serve: a little butter (optional)
+4 cups self-raising flour, plus extra for dusting 1½ tsp baking powder 1 tsp salt a pinch of cayenne pepper (optional) 3 handfuls (75g) rocket / arugula or spinach leaves, finely chopped 200g tasty cheese, grated 1 cup chilled cream 1 cup chilled soda water / club soda a little butter, to serve (optional)

 © Annabel Langbein Media